Authorised Officers and Protective Services Officers

 AOs are authorised by the Department of Economic Development, Jobs, Transport and Resources (the Department).
 Prospective AOs are vetted by the Department and the operator during the recruitment process and receive specific and ongoing training.
 AOs are required to abide by the Code of Conduct for Public Transport Authorised Officers (AO Code of Conduct).
 You can find out more about AO accreditation and training and read the AO Code of Conduct here.

 AN AO cannot perform their duties unless they have an approved identity card and badge issued by the Department.
-An AO must wear their ID badge in a clearly visible manner while on duty, unless they are working undercover.
-AOs must show their identity cards when requested by passengers.
+An AO must show their identity card and badge to any person they intent to report for a fine.
+They must also show their identity card and/or badge when requested by a passenger.

 We can look at most complaints about AOs, including complaints about: